Skeeter4life/SuperCapBike-Hardware/README.md

   -Q: Why are you using only through-hole components?

-  -A: Since some of these components are new to me, I wanted to be able to quickly set up and re-arrange components on a breadboard so I can fiddle and experiment when them.
+  -A: Since some of these components are new to me, I wanted to be able to quickly set up and re-arrange components on a breadboard so I can fiddle and experiment with them.

   -Q: Why did you choose to design your PCB only with 2 layers?